 A Non-Molestation Order confers protection on family members, including children or people in a domestic relationship, against the use of violence or other forms of molestation by a person with whom they are associated.
 A Non-Molestation Order can prohibit a person from using or threatening violence against you or your child(ren), or intimidating, harassing or pestering you.
 It can contain very specific provisions depending on the particular type of harassment you are experiencing.
 Associated persons include former and current spouses, civil partners and co-habitants as well as fiancés, relatives, people living in the same household, the parents of children and those who have been in intimate personal relationships of significant duration.

-An Occupation Order sets out who can live in the family home or certain parts of it and can also restrict someone from entering the area surrounding the home.
-An Occupation Order does not affect each person’s financial interest in the home, simply who can live in it.
+An Occupation Order sets out who can live in the family home or certain parts of it.
+And it can also restrict someone from entering the area surrounding the home.
+This Order does not affect each person’s financial interest in the home, simply who can live in it.
 An Occupation Order could include some or all of the following: –

 - Order the Respondent to move out of the home or stay away from the home.